akavel/awesome-shadows-of-brimstone/README.md

 ## Learning & Actual Plays

-Note: Actual Plays should be lists with at least 3 episodes/sessions.
+Note: Actual Plays or Reviews should be lists with at least 3 episodes/sessions.
+Unboxing videos are not automatically considered a Review.
+Actual Play videos are not automatically considered a Learning Guide.

 (Youtube channels in alphabetical order of channel @-name - except for a few "pinned" links at the top.)